keichi/hpcmaspa17-pfanalyzer/src/1_intro.md

 over-provisioned interconnects cost-ineffective and difficult to build.

 <!-- 動的な相互結合網の提案 + SDN-enhanced MPI -->
+Based on the background and trend, we have been seeking for the feasibility and applicability of network programmability of dynamic interconnects into HPC\ [@Date2016].
+In particular, _SDN-enhanced MPI_\ [@Takahashi2014;
-Based on the background, we have been developing _SDN-enhanced MPI_, which is a framework that incorporates the dynamic network controllability of Software-Defined Networking (SDN)\ [@sdn] into MPI.
-SDN-enhanced MPI is based on the idea that dynamically optimizing the packet flow in the interconnect to fit the communication patterns of applications can increase the utilization of interconnect and improve application performance.
+@Dashdavaa2013], which is a framework that incorporates the dynamic network controllability of Software-Defined Networking (SDN)\ [@sdn] into MPI has been researched based on the idea that dynamically optimizing the packet flow in the interconnect to fit the communication patterns of applications can increase the utilization of interconnect and improve application performance.
 The goal of SDN-enhanced MPI is to accelerate individual MPI primitives by dynamically optimizing the packet flow in the interconnect.
-So far, several MPI primitives has been successfully accelerated in our previous works\ [@Takahashi2014;
+So far, several MPI primitives has been successfully accelerated in our previous works.
-@Dashdavaa2013].

 <!-- 動的な相互結合網の実機での研究開発の難しさ -->
 One of the core challenges towards realizing a dynamic and application-aware interconnect is to develop effective algorithms to control the packet flow in the interconnect depending on the communication patterns of applications.
-In order to develop a generic algorithm that achieves good performance on a variety of environments, the algorithm must be evaluated on different applications and interconnects.
-However, working on physical clusters to analyze the performance characteristics of the interconnect can be restricted in several ways.
-First, the execution time of real-world HPC applications typically ranges from minutes up to hours.
+In order to develop a generic algorithm that achieves good performance on a variety of environments, the algorithm must be investigated and evaluated targeting different applications and interconnects.
+However, utilizing on physical clusters to analyze the performance characteristics of the interconnect is restricted in the following ways.
+First, the execution time of real-world HPC applications typically ranges from hours up to days event month.
 Second, large-scale deployments of dynamic interconnects that allow execution of highly parallel applications are not available yet.
 Third, network hardware may not support measuring traffic in the interconnect with enough high frequency and precision to obtain meaningful insights.

 <!-- シミュレータの有用性 -->
 On the contrary, interconnect simulators have several advantages compared to